emilbaehr/automatic-app-landing-page/README.md

-# Mobile App Minisite
+# Landomat
-**Create and deploy a clean site for your iOS app in a couple of minutes.**
+**Create and deploy a landing page for your iOS app in a few of minutes.**

 Designed for GitHub Pages for super easy set up.
 Just fork this repo, edit _config.yml, upload screenshot/video and push the changes to the `gh-pages` branch.
 Voilá!
 Your site will become immediately viewable on your personal Github Pages account, e.g. `https://username.github.io/your-repos-name/`.